This article provides a practical explanation of Machine Learning. After reading, you’ll understand the basics of this powerful innovation tool.

 1. Startups building on Machine Learning.

-Companies are creating powerful experiences with Machine Learning.
+Companies are creating powerful experiences with ML.
 Some examples of such companies are listed below.

-Forkable, a food ordering website, uses Machine Learning and figures out what you want for lunch and delivers it automatically.
+Forkable, a food ordering website, uses ML and figures out what you want for lunch and delivers it automatically.

 Dark Trace, the world’s leading AI company for cybersecurity, listens to your company’s network traffic and uses ML to detect emerging security threats to your company.

 Nova, a platform for outbound sales, uses Machine Learning to record which emails performed better for you.
 Using these records it writes personalized sales emails and also suggests changes to your sales emails.